Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

-\begin{lem} Let $\XX$ be a 2-dimensional reduced orbifold, and let $\UU \subseteq \XX$ be the complement of the orbifold locus.
-The natural map $H_0^{S^1}(\Lo\UU) \to H_0^{S^1}(\LXX)$ is a surjective map of Lie algebras. \end{lem} The Lemma allows us to compute the string bracket of an orbifold by lifting free loops to loops on the complement of the orbifold locus and compute the string bracket here using the usual intersection theory of curves in an honest surface.
+The above lemma allows us to compute the string bracket of a reduced orbifold by lifting free loops to the complement of the orbifold locus and computing the string bracket there using the usual intersection theory of curves on an honest surface.